-306. Essentials of Accounting
+306. Essentials of Accounting Continuation of 305.

 307. Essentials of Accounting

 A one-semester course designed for those who desire a course in accounting, but who are unable to take a full year's work in the subject (namely, pre-engineering, pre-law, sociology and political science majors).
 Not open to economics and business administration majors or to Freshmen.